aldngrha/boilerplate-frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+Follow the structure project to create new pages, components, services, etc.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-##